 "Because that kid is never going to end up in your division with those stuck up prats Prowl and Chromedome."
 Kup tapped his cigar on the edge of the couch.
 "Enjoy seeing him while you can."

-Magnus closed the top of the lunch bag, and creased the folded top with his finger.
+Magnus closed the top of the lunch bag and creased the folded top with his finger.
 "Excuse me?"

 "Coming through!"
-Hot Rod said, skipping down the stairs three at a time.
-He zipped through the kitchen and grabbed the lunch bag from his Uncle, at the same time that he snatched up his backpack from the floor.
+Hot Rod shouted, skipping down the stairs three at a time.
+He zipped through the kitchen and grabbed the lunch bag from his Uncle at the same time that he snatched up his backpack from the floor.
 His sneakers pounded on the linoleum tile as he burst out the kitchen back door in a flash of red hair and an orange and yellow button shirt.
 "See you later, Uncle Magnus!"

 "Be home on time!"
 Magnus called out the door, to no avail.
 The kid was long gone, but at least it looked like his shirt was tucked in.
 Magnus shook his head.
 "That boy has too much energy.
 He must get it from Elita."

 "Which is why I was saying," Kup said, standing up from the couch.
 He brushed imaginary dirt off his sleeves and walked over to his ride to the station.
 "He's never going to be in your snooty little division.
 That boy's gonna' be one of my Wreckers.
 I guarantee it."